The Emerging Trends of Multi-Label Learning: Multi-label Learning With Limited Supervision

-Many Effective approaches have been developed to deal with WS-MLC problems.
+Many effective approaches have been developed to deal with WS-MLC problems.
 For example, WeSed \cite{DBLP:journals/tbd/WuWZYLZZ15} handles the missing labels by a weighted ranking loss and integrates the unlabeled data via a triplet similarity loss.
 In \cite{DBLP:journals/ijon/TanYYW17}, missing labels are first estimated by a correlation matrix.
 Then, a linear classifier is trained by minimizing a graph regularized model.
-SSWL \cite{DBLP:conf/aaai/DongLZ18} proposes a novel dual similarity regularizer $||Y-WYL||$ to characterize both sample-level and label-level smoothness.
-Here $W$ is the weight matrix of $k$NN graph and $L$ is a trainable variable that represents the label similarity.
+SSWL \cite{DBLP:conf/aaai/DongLZ18} proposes a novel dual similarity regularizer $||Y-VYU||$ to characterize both sample-level and label-level smoothness.
+Here $V$ is the weight matrix of $k$NN graph over training data and $U$ is a trainable variable that represents the label similarity.
 Moreover, SSWL also utilizes an ensemble of multiple models to improve the robustness.
 Though these works have demonstrated promising results, they directly use logical labels, and thus, ignore the relative importance of each label to an instance.
 To bridge this gap, WSMLLE \cite{DBLP:conf/ijcai/LvXZG19} transforms the original problem to a label distribution learning problem \cite{DBLP:journals/tkde/Geng16}.
 In specific, a new label enhancement method is proposed that marries the concept of local correlation \cite{DBLP:journals/tkde/ZhuKZ18} and dual similarity regularizer \cite{DBLP:conf/aaai/DongLZ18}.
-Such a learning paradigm is also adopted by partial label learning models \cite{DBLP:conf/ijcai/Wang0ZZHC19,DBLP:conf/aaai/0009LG20}, and we will give a detailed discussion later.
+The label enhancement technique is also adopted by fully-supervised MLC \cite{DBLP:conf/icdm/ShaoXG18} and PML \cite{DBLP:conf/aaai/0009LG20} models, and we will give a detailed discussion about the latter one in \S \ref{pml}.

 Probabilistic models are also popular in solving WS-MLC tasks, since the distribution of unlabeled data can be seamlessly integrated into a probabilistic framework.
 DSGM \cite{DBLP:conf/eccv/ChuYW18} proposes a deep sequential generative model which assumes an instance $x$ is generated from its label $y$ as well as a latent variable $z$.
-Inspired by classifier chains algorithms \cite{Read:2009:CCM:1617459.1617477,DBLP:conf/icml/DembczynskiCH10}, DSGM leverages information from observed labels in a sequential manner.
+DSGM leverages information from observed labels in a sequential manner.
 Then, the model is trained by maximizing the likelihood,